DigitalSport/Zhao/index.md

 Zhao Du is an associate professor of data science in the School of Sports Engineering, Beijing Sport University.

-You can use the [editor on GitHub](https://github.com/DigitalSport/Zhao/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+She also serves as a master instructor at Sport Business School, Beijing Sport University.
+She received my Ph.D. degree in Information Systems from Renmin University of China and Masters’ degree in Computer Science from Tsinghua University.
+Her research interests include crowdfunding, e-learning, social network, and design science.

 ### Markdown